 Flexible learning sections offered in 2020W

 In flexible learning sections (FLX), students attend class as usual 50% of the time, and complete 50% of their work online, or one-to-one with the instructor.
-In the 2018 Winter Session, four sections will be offered: sections 101 and 102 will be taught by Marlisse Silver Sweeney, and sections 119 and 120 will be taught by Elizabeth Bowker.
+In the 2020 Winter Session, four sections will be offered: sections 101 and 102 will be taught by Elizabeth Bowker, and sections 119 and 120 will be taught by Timothy Cuffe.
 Flexible learning is only available in the designated sections.

-These sections have the same objectives, format and workload as the traditional COMM 390 sections.
+These sections have the same objectives, format, and workload as the traditional COMM 390 sections.
 Students usually attend class (online in 2020W Term 1) one day a week and complete an online lesson once a week, in addition to the major assignments which are mostly completed outside the class.
 The instructor is always available during “Flex Time,” providing a good opportunity for students to receive one-to-one support or mentoring.

 These sections are suitable for students who prefer some flexibility, and have the discipline to work on their own with limited guidance.